MCUdude/MightyCore/README.md

 ## Programmers
-MightyCore adds its own copies of all the standard programmers to the "Programmer" menu.
-You must select the MightyCore copy of the programmer you are using for "Upload Using Programmer" to work with ATmega1284, ATmega324A, ATmega324PB, or ATmega164A.
+Select your microcontroller in the boards menu, then select the clock frequency.
+You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
+Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
+For time-critical operations, an external oscillator is recommended.

 ## How to install
 #### Boards Manager Installation
-This installation method requires Arduino IDE version 1.6.4 or greater.
+This installation method requires Arduino IDE version 1.8.0 or greater.
 * Open the Arduino IDE.
 * Open the **File > Preferences** menu item.
 * Enter the following URL in **Additional Boards Manager URLs**:
     ```
     https://mcudude.github.io/MightyCore/package_MCUdude_MightyCore_index.json
     ```
-* Separate the URLs using a comma ( **,** ) if you have more than one URL
 * Open the **Tools > Board > Boards Manager...** menu item.
 * Wait for the platform indexes to finish downloading.
 * Scroll down until you see the **MightyCore** entry and click on it.